xintiae/AgosGE/README.md

 ### Linux
 - AgosGE's mainly developped and maintained on Debian-based linux distributions.
 - **DO NOT** clone the github repository **RECURSIVELY** !
-When building AgosGE, all dependencies and required packages will be downloaded automatically (see scripts/build_linux.sh for more details).
+When building AgosGE, dependencies and required packages will be downloaded automatically (see scripts/build_linux.sh for more details).
 1. Clone the repository **without the recursive option** : ```git clone https://github.com/xintiae/AgosGE.git```
 2. Create a build repo (e.g. "build"): ```mkdir build```
 3. Cd in that repo : ```cd build```